o3de/o3de.org/content/docs/user-guide/engine/az-interface.md

 Likewise, you can use this syntax to invoke behaviors across systems for console functors (cfuncs) declared with [AZ::Console](/docs/userguide/az-console.md).

 `AZ::Interface<T>` provides a number of significant improvements over using a single handler EBus, such as:
 + Improved performance.
-Calls to the singleton are a virtual function call that can often even be de\-virtualized by the compiler, rather than a lock / list iterate / function dispatch to a virtual call.
+Calls to the singleton are a virtual function call that can often even be de-virtualized by the compiler, rather than a lock / list iterate / function dispatch to a virtual call.
 + Improved debuggability. `AZ::Interface` is essentially just an `AZ::Environment` variable wrapper that enables extensible singletons within O3DE.
 + Compatibility with code autocomplete in Visual Studio.